BRITISH/AMERICAN LEGAL TIMELINE

 * 1840 Pierre Proudhon, What Is Property?

-http://etext.lib.virginia.edu/toc/modeng/public/ProProp.html or
+etext.lib.virginia.edu/toc/modeng/public/ProProp.html or

 www.marxists.org/reference/subject/economics/proudhon/property/index.htm